 We hope our contemporary, easy-to-wear pieces will stay in your forever closet.

-Our intention is to make clothes that last for years before being discarded.
-We’re dedicated to pursuing a high level of quality and attention to detail that ensures our clothes will wear well.
+Our clothes are intended to last for years before being discarded.
+We’re dedicated to pursuing quality and attention to detail that ensures our clothes will wear well.

-We design so that our customers will love their clothing beyond just one season.
-Increasing the lifespan of clothing from one to two years reduces emissions by 24 percent, with each continuing year further reducing carbon, waste, and water consumption.
+We hope our customers will love their Carry clothing beyond just one season, or pass it forward for a friend to love.
+Increasing the lifespan of clothing from one to two years reduces emissions, with each continuing year further reducing carbon, waste, and water consumption.

 We practice Just-in-Time manufacturing, a method in which goods are produced as needed rather than in large quantities.
 Fast fashion companies produce large batches of inventory, which reduces their cost of production per-piece but leaves excess stock destined for their sale rack.
 Then if it doesn’t sell, it’s dumped in landfill or burned, contributing to pollution.